mayokunadeniyi/mayokunthefirst.github.io/_posts/Project/2019-12-29-shopping-list.markdown

 externalLink: false
 ---

 An Android application that integrates the [Android Jetpack](https://developer.android.com/jetpack/) components to help keep track of items needed when shopping.
-This application was implemented using MVVM pattern, LiveData, ViewModel, Kotlin-Coroutines, Room, Navigation Components and DataBinding
+This application was implemented using MVVM pattern, LiveData, ViewModel, Kotlin-Coroutines, Room, Navigation Components and DataBinding.

 ---

-## Preview
+## Quick Demo
 <p align="center"><a><img src="/assets/images/gifdemo.gif" width="300"></a></p>